Chapter Thirty Four

 “OH, Michael!” she exclaimed gazing at the beautiful princess style, floor length, pale green dress, wrapped in several layers of tissue paper.
 Breathlessly she lifted the dress and held it up.
 Oh Michael, how did you know?”

 “Know what,” he said grinning at her, “that you liked that particular dress?
-That’s easy, I saw you holding it in front of you and looking wistfully in the mirror the day we bought those cute little slippers for our young’uns.
+That’s easy, I saw you holding it up to you and looking wistfully in the mirror the day we bought those cute little slippers for our young’uns.
 While you were busy helping them decide which slippers, they wanted, I ordered the dress, matching jacket, your engagement ring and some other things, to be sent to my office.”

 “Jacket,” she said, “what jacket?”